 Implementation of the policy follows these stages:

 - The budget for the policy and the rules for its use are jointly decided by the European Council and the European Parliament on the basis of a proposal from the Commission.
-In addition to common rules for the European Structural and Investment Funds (ERDF, ESF, CF, EAFRD and EMFF) there are also rules which are specific for each Fund.
+The Common provision regulation establishes the regulatory framework common to 8 EU funds under shared management.

 - The programmes are implemented by the Member States and their regions.
 This means selecting, monitoring and evaluating hundreds of thousands of projects.
 This work is organised by 'managing authorities' in each country and/or region.

 - The Commission commits the funds (to allow the countries to start spending on their programmes).

 - The Commission pays the certified expenditure to each country.